-Unlike the prior version of STPF, the new STPF will prevent orders which are entered into the ICE Trading System using a CO from matching with a better bid/offer in the Central Limit Order Book ("CLOB") if the side of the CO has an STPF ID that matches the order in the CLOB.
-The behavior of STPF in a CO situation depends on the action specified on the CO (RRO; RTO; RBO).
+Unlike the prior version of STPF, the new STPF will prevent trades in the Crossing Order functionality of the ICE Trading System if one side of a Crossing Order could trade with the Central Limit Order Book ("CLOB"), and that side of the CO has an STPF ID that matches the order in the CLOB.
+The behaviour of STPF in a CO situation depends on the action specified on the CO (RRO; RTO; RBO).
 Specifically: